Get,

 What Causes Whiteheads?

 Our skin contains hair follicles all over.
-Around these hair follicles, there are small glands called sebaceous or oil glands.
-These sebaceous glands secrete sebum, a substance which is oily in nature.
-Normally, this sebum is drained out to the skin surface through the hair follicle.
-However, always consult a doctor and do not self-medicate.
+Around these hair follicles are small glands called sebaceous glands or oil glands.
+These glands secrete sebum, an oily substance.
+Normally, the sebum is drained out to the surface of the skin through the hair follicle5.
+However, when the hair follicle gets blocked, the sebum gets trapped inside.
+Eventually, the sebaceous gland or the hair follicle become inflamed.
+The inflammation can be caused by:

-• Infection of the sebaceous gland by bacteria known as Propionibacterium acnes.3
+Infection of the sebaceous gland by bacteria known as Propionibacterium acnes (Cutibacterium acnes)6

-• Atypical development of keratin (a protein present in hair, nails and skin)
+• Atypical development of keratin (a protein present in hair, nails and skin)6

-• Whiteheads are a form of acne vulgaris.1 They can be genetic.
+• Whiteheads are a form of acne vulgaris and can also have a genetic component1,7.

-• It can also be caused by conditions like puberty, menstrual cycle, hot weather and stress, as these situations make the sebaceous glands hyperactive, causing them to produce more sebum.
+• They can also be caused by factors like the onset of puberty, menstrual cycle, hot weather and stress, as these situations make the sebaceous glands hyperactive, causing them to produce more sebum6.

-• Toxic exposure to certain chemicals (especially dioxin) and some face washes can also result in whiteheads (acne).1
+• Toxic exposure to certain chemicals (especially dioxin) and some face washes can also result in whiteheads (acne)6

-Did you know that you can use coconut oil to get rid of whiteheads in addition to using it for your hair and cooking?
+Did you know that you can use coconut oil to manage whiteheads in addition to using it for your hair and cooking?
 Yes, investigations have proven that coconut oil has antibacterial characteristics and may inhibit the growth of Propionibacterium acne.
 This is the bacteria causing whiteheads.
-As a result, if you have whiteheads, you may apply coconut oil at home.
+As a result, if you have whiteheads, you may apply coconut oil at home15.

 Dr. Rajeev Singh, BAMS

-Whiteheads are milder versions of acne.
-They usually appear in areas of the skin which have oily glands in abundance, like the face, upper back and upper chest.1 Whiteheads appear as small yellowish or whitish protuberances on the skin.2 They do not cause any redness, pain, swelling or a sensation of heat as they are non-inflammatory by nature.
-They also don’t contain pus.1
+Whiteheads are milder forms of acne.
+They usually appear in areas of the skin that have oily glands in abundance, like the face, upper back and upper chest1,2,3.
+Whiteheads appear as small yellowish or whitish bumps on the skin.
+They do not cause any redness, pain, swelling or a sensation of heat as they are non-inflammatory by nature.
+They also don’t contain pus1.

 1. Honey